| Brad Templeton's Photography |

 As such, it was expected to spend a fair bit more on your lenses than on your camera body.

-The digital body is a bit more important.
+The digital body is a more important.
 The quality of the sensor is important.
-But the lens is still the most important item for a good image.
+But the lens is still the most important item (after the photographer and the lighting) for a good image.
 All these cameras, even the full-frame 11 megapixel 1Ds, have sensors that are around 7 to 8 microns in size.
 That's small enough to need a good sharp lens to get the full benefit.
-And they're getting smaller.
+And the sensors are getting smaller.

 So the answer to the question of "What lens should I buy?" is in fact not to buy just one lens.
 If you want to "start" with one lens, you are ignoring the price rules of consumer electronics: that electronic equipment depreciates very fast.
-The D30 cost went from $3000 to $1200 in about 18 months.
-The D60 went from $2200 to $1200 in about a year.
+Like it or not, a year from now, your new camera is going to be worth only 50-60% of what you paid today.
 If you buy just one lens to "start" you're wasting a lot of the value of your camera while that value depreciates.

 Lens design is hard.
 In particular, zoom design is hard.
 The more range you try to put in a zoom lens, the more compromises you must make.
 You lose quality in order to get range.
 Or you spend a lot more money, but even with that, expensive zooms won't approach the quality of non-zoom ("prime") lenses costing a fair bit less.

 Zooms have lots of lens elements, all of which scatter light internally, reducing the sharpness and contrast of your picture.
 Zooms tend to be "slower" (ie. need a longer exposure) with all the negative issues that entails.
 Shorter range zooms have fewer compromises than long-range ones.
-"Super zooms" (4x range or more) tend to be so compromised that serious photographers don't buy them, no matter how convenient they are, except when they must travel very light.
+"Super zooms" (more than 4x range) tend to be so compromised that serious photographers don't buy them, no matter how convenient they are, except when they must travel very light.
 Trust me, if we could get a decent lens like this we would buy it.
-Canon's 28-300, at about $2,200 is the only one that gets decent reviews.
+Canon's 28-300mm/L IS, at about $2,400 is one of the very few to get decent reviews, but it's quite heavy.

-So you want short-range zooms and most of all you want prime lenses.
+I think you'll be best buying short-range zooms and most of all you want some prime (non-zoom) lenses.
 If you can change lenses, you can put the right lens on the camera for the job, with less compromise.
 (Of course, you are going to pay more money, and carry around a bigger, heavier lens bag.
+Trust me, you'll feel the weight.
 And it will take you time to change lenses, which is also compromise, but I refer here to less compromise on image quality.)

 Now people still love zooms.
 The 70-200mm range zooms costing $700 to $1200 are very well made.
 And you can't beat their convenience.
 And each time you change lenses you risk dust.
 But to get a good zoom expect to pay for it, and then it will be worth it.